bits-and-blooms/bitset/README.md

 It provides methods for setting, clearing, flipping, and testing individual integers.

-But it also provides set intersection, union, difference, complement, and symmetric operations, as well as tests to check whether any, all, or no bits are set, and querying a bitset's current length and number of postive bits.
+But it also provides set intersection, union, difference, complement, and symmetric operations, as well as tests to check whether any, all, or no bits are set, and querying a bitset's current length and number of positive bits.

 BitSets are expanded to the size of the largest set bit; the memory allocation is approximately Max bits, where Max is the largest set bit.
 BitSets are never shrunk.
 On creation, a hint can be given for the number of bits that will be used.